Chapter 1: Student Conduct and Discipline

 1.4 Student Conduct Investigations and Disciplinary Process

-The Office of Student Conduct & Conflict Resolution (OSCCR) will conduct an investigation, determine whether to proceed with the charges, and if so, propose the appropriate sanction.
-The OSCCR may proceed with the disciplinary process even if the student is subject to concurrent criminal or civil proceedings.
+The Office of Community Standards will conduct an investigation, determine whether to proceed with the charges, and if so, propose the appropriate sanction.
+The Office of Community Standards may proceed with the disciplinary process even if the student is subject to concurrent criminal or civil proceedings.
 Students will have the opportunity to appeal disciplinary action.

 If there is a more specific policy that specifies the procedures for the investigatory and disciplinary process, such as the Sexual Misconduct Policy, that policy will govern.
 Student violations of the Ãå±±ÂÖ¼é Free Speech Policy will follow the procedures in this Policy.